ojayballer/CNN-from-scratch-numpy-only-/README.md

 - **Padding (P):** Adding zeros around the input border.
   - **Valid (P=0):** Output is smaller than input.
   - **Same:** Output size matches input size (requires specific padding).
+  - **Full:** A mode used in backpropagation where the kernel slides such that even a single pixel of intersection counts (heavily padded).

 ### Output Size Formulas